arnesanches/pyauto-record/README.md

 3. **Operating System**: The code has been tested on Windows.
 If you're using another operating system or browser, adjustments may be necessary.

-4. **CSV File**: The `produtos.csv` file must contain product information to be registered.
-This file needs to be in the same directory as the script.
+4. **CSV File**: The produtos.csv file contains the necessary information about the products to be registered.
+Ensure it is located in the same directory as the Python script.

 ## How to Run

 1. **Setup**:
-   - Ensure the `produtos.csv` file is correctly formatted and located in the correct folder.
+   - Make sure the produtos.csv file is in the script's folder.

 2. **Run the Script**:
    - Execute the Python script (`pyauto_record.py`) in your local environment.